 Growing up in the Pacific Northwest, I can’t tell you how many times I’ve visited Pike Place Market.
 It is one of the best destinations to visit in Seattle.
 During our Seattle staycation in August, Tim and I talked about going back to the market sometime in the fall to buy fresh crab to take home and eat.
 The time had finally come to buy our crab and I thought it may be fun to buy everything (and I mean everything) we needed to make an entire dinner at the Pike Place Market.

 It was a chilly, wet day.
 We debated walking the one mile trek to the market, but ultimately decided to drive.
-We packed up the car with reusable grocery bags and my polka dot umbrella and headed downtown.
+And so we packed up the car with reusable grocery bags and my polka dot umbrella and headed downtown.
 We already knew what we wanted for dinner, it was just a matter of finding the right ingredients at the best price.
 As I already mentioned, crab was picked to be the main course, but we also wanted to indulge in some fresh oysters and a garden salad full of veggies.

 The first thing to note about this particular trip to Pike Place Market is how empty it was.
 With the combination of it being December and a Monday, most tourists were gone and only a handful of people were milling around.
 It was easy to check out all the different vendors and pick out our ingredients.
 Our first stop was a vegetable and fruit stand.
 We skimmed the selection and picked out a head of butter lettuce, a cucumber, some small yellow tomatoes and a ripe pear.
 I knew I wanted more for the salad, but didn’t want to buy everything from one place.
-We continued down the market, stopping to snack on a Chinese humbow and taste some cheese at Beecher’s Handmade Cheese.
+We continued down the market, stopping to snack on a Chinese hom bow and taste some cheese at Beecher’s Handmade Cheese.
 Eventually, we stopped at another vegetable and fruit stand.
 The vendor was offering lots samples of various fruit, including some red grapes.
 They were so juicy and tasty that we had to buy a bundle for the salad.

 Next, it was time to buy the seafood.
 We stopped at a few of the seafood vendors, including the famous fish throwing place.
 It all looked good but Tim and I decided to go to a seafood vendor that we remembered visiting during our Seattle staycation.
 Back in August, one of the employees at this particular vendor gave us a bunch of smoked salmon to taste as we were roaming the market.
 We wanted to go back and buy from that same guys that treated us so well in the summer.
 We settled on getting a variety of Shigoku, Kusshi and Kumamoto oysters.
-We took home two dozen.
+And we took home two dozen.
 After picking out the oysters, we went for the Dungeness crab.
 The guy helping us recommended buying two crabs, but we opted to take home three.
 They were huge!
 We probably would have done just fine with two crabs.

 After picking up the seafood, we only had three things to get- cheese and dressing for the salad and a nice bottle of wine (again, with the goal to buy every ingredient at Pike Place Market).
 We picked up some cheese from Mt.
 Townsend Creamery and then went to DeLaurenti Specialty Food & Wine for the rest.
 It didn’t take us long to pick out a bacon balsamic dressing from Gourmondo and a Riesling from Zero One Vineyards.